by Kim Desmond, cofounder of CodingNomads

 David joined us in the classroom, as well as on a weekend class trip to the Gili Islands.
 Graciously answering our students’ questions formally on the whiteboard, and informally on the beach, David shed a wealth of valuable insight.
 Combined with CodingNomads’ best practices for how to find a job after a coding bootcamp, here are 7 critical steps to looking for work, preparing for the interview, and succeeding on the job.

-If you are interested in how to find remote work after a coding bootcamp, check out our remote work blog on Course Report.
+If you are interested in how to find remote work after a coding bootcamp, check out our How to Find Remote Developer Jobs blog on Course Report.

 Informal learning on the beach at Gili Air Island